 Following the three year Korean War, which began in 1950 when the North invaded the South, the country was to grow into a major economy.
 That came after decades of invasion and colonisation of Korea by Japan during 1910–1945.
 The country was destroyed, and after a long period of political instability, General Park Chung-hee’s military takeover in 1961 led to the formation of a new government.
 To many, he was seen as a ruthless dictator, whose rule saw many waves of abuse of human rights, yet the economy under him developed significantly, known as ‘The Miracle on the Han River’.

-Whilst many remain divided in opinion about his time in power, it is evident the country developed significantly, although rapid growth did come at the expense of culture, tradition and beauty.
+Whilst many remain divided in opinion about his time in power, it is evident the country developed significantly.
+South Korea is an economic miracle in its own right.

 Cultural Customs of South Korea

-Not only that, they are a ‘closed’ and private people – community and family focused and not needing to take you, the stranger, into their circle quickly.
-Therefore, welcoming tourists in South Korea with open arms is not something that will come naturally.
+Older generations of people in South Korea here have lived through the rapid change from the aftermath of war, creating a solid work ethic in all generations.
+Not only that, but locals informed me that culturally they are private people – community and family focused – and not need to take you, the stranger, into their circle quickly.
+Therefore, welcoming tourists in South Korea with open arms is not something that’s instant.
+And that’s ok too.

 That doesn’t mean you won’t meet those who are an exception to the rule, who are so excited to see someone visit their hometown and want to show you every aspect of it.
 It’s just not an occurrence that happens in abundance.